Summer in Warsaw: things to do in Warsaw in the summertime

 Most cafes and restaurants have tables outside – it’s worth using them, the summer months are the only time in Poland when you can eat outside and not get cold!;)

-It is also worth taking advantage of seasonal places in Warsaw – outdoor street food markets which gather food tracks, offering cuisines from around the world.
+It is also worth taking advantage of seasonal places in Warsaw – outdoor street food markets that gather food tracks, offering cuisines from around the world.

 Seasonal outdoor street food markets in Warsaw